 Red Flags/ Warning Signs Charities connected to a government official who can use their influence to give special preference to the donor.
 The payment or arrangement is connected with a current or potential vendor or customer of Compass.
 Such payments, even if well intentioned, increase the personal and corporate risk of a criminal breach of competition law or bribery laws.
 The donation only benefits those with whom we are dealing such as a Compass customer who is also the owner or shareholder of the company receiving the donation or where the donation only benefits an exclusive/privileged group such as a private hospital or privately funded school.
 The charity trustees and board members are politicians, officials, and other highly placed and influential people.
 Request is from someone involved in a religious organisation.
 Payments made to individuals rather than to one of the community's institutions.
 What You need to do Ensure donations are legitimate, have a business purpose and is transparent, reasonable and proportionate in value, nature and scale.
 Conduct Third-party Integrity Due Diligence on applicable recipients (individuals and/or entities) prior to engagement/payment, in accordance with the Third-party Integrity Due Diligence Policy and Guidance, to ensure there is a full understanding of the beneficiaries and their potential connections (e.g., government officials/politically exposed persons).
-Seek prior approval for any donations and record in the Compass Group Disclosures Register in accordance with the applicable country or Group thresholds (whichever is more stringent).
-Any donation from or in the name of Compass Group PLC requires Group approval in accordance with the GAM.
+Seek prior approval for any donations and record in the Compass Group Disclosures Register (or local equivalent) in accordance with the name of Compass Group PLC requires Group approval in accordance with the GAM.
 Any donations made by any company in the Group should be notified to Compass Group PLC head office at the end of each financial year, in order to: (a) verify that this policy has been complied with and that the Compass Group corporate responsibility strategy is being advanced; and (b) assist Compass Group PLC in reporting accurately its charitable activity and money spent.
-If you are unsure about the appropriateness of a donation, you should discuss it with your Line Manager or contact a member of your country, Regional or Group Legal team, or a member of Group Ethics & Integrity.
-For requirements related to Disclosure Thresholds and Approval Limits, please refer to Appendix A located here.
+If you are unsure about the appropriateness of a donation, you should discuss it with your Line Manager or contact a member of your country, Regional or Group Legal team, or a member of Group Ethics &amp; Integrity.